 Children, like most of us, are very visual learners.
 But sometimes when they watch a stroke being demonstrated in the pool, it’s hard for them to completely grasp the technique because they are only seeing it from one angle.

 Looking for some summer fun ideas to keep everyone entertained?
 Reel the kids in with this creative spin on poolside fishing from www.toddlerstoday.com.
-MATERIALS 1 stick (3-feet long) twine/string craft foam in several different colors google eyes magnets paper clips hot glue scissors 2 hula hoops DIRECTIONS Tie a piece of string or twine about Read More
+MATERIALS DIRECTIONS Tie a piece of string or twine about 2-feet long around one end of the stick.
+Depending on the type of magnet you have, it can be attached in different Read More

 Since April is Autism Awareness month, we’d like to share some information about our special swimming program for children with autism.
 This program teaches lifes-saving skills to autistic children of all ages and helps them to embrace their natural affinity with water in a safe and beneficial way.
 Many students choose to take the instruction further, with stroke development and competitive swim.